Middle-earth: Shadow of War

 - 1 % negative mentions

-The humor in the game is largely driven by the orc characters, whose quirky personalities and hilarious dialogue provide a consistent source of entertainment.
+The humor in "Middle-earth: Shadow of War" is largely driven by the orc characters, whose quirky personalities and hilarious dialogue provide a consistent source of entertainment throughout the game.
 Players appreciate the variety of orc interactions, with many finding the banter and unique traits of the orcs to be both funny and engaging, although some feel that the repetitive nature of their monologues can become tiresome over time.
-Overall, the game's humor adds a lighthearted touch to the otherwise dark setting, making it a memorable aspect of the gameplay experience.
+Overall, the game's humor is a standout feature, contributing significantly to its replayability and enjoyment.

 “The orcs are the stars of the show - they are so funny and have so much personality!”